JMRI: Technical Info

 JMRI project information (For people interested in how the software is being written)Much of the discussion about JMRI development takes place on the JMRI-Developers mailing list: Subscribe, Archive

-CodeAll of the JMRI code is available from Subversion.
-See the "Getting the code via Subversion" and "SVN FAQ" pages for more information on how to do that.
+CodeAll of the JMRI code is available from GitHub.
+See the "Getting the code via Git" and "Git FAQ" pages for more information on how to do that.

-There several different ways to do this.
-If you're already familiar with one of the popular "Integrated Development Environments" (IDEs), look at the navigation bar to the left for instructions on how to build JMRI using NetBeans, XCode, Eclipse or JBuilder.
+There are several different ways to do this.
+If you're already familiar with one of the popular "Integrated Development Environments" (IDEs), look at the navigation bar to the left for instructions on how to build JMRI using NetBeans, Eclipse, or IntelliJ.

 NetBeans provides a very convenient system for building, running, and if need be debugging the program.
 If you're not familiar with some other method, we recommend trying NetBeans first.